a-cat-named-snowball/Platformer/README.md

 - [ ] Make a level editor
 - [ ] Reduce volume for sfx
 - [ ] Better graphics
+- [x] Make the game take up the entire page
 - [x] Fix framerate, use requestAnimationFrame instead of setInterval